-Misao was suddenly on his knee and climbing before he’d even realized she was in the room.
+Misao was suddenly on his knee and climbing before he’d even recognized her presence in the room.
 And as these pants only had spikes up the sides, she made it through the potentially dangerous area without injury this time.
 Sano, on the other hand, felt anger flaring again at the painful pricking of her insistent claws all the way up his body; but since he would rather die the most horrible death he could imagine than loose his rage on a kitten, he worked even harder than usual to contain it.

 Perhaps sympathizing with Sano, perhaps fearing for Misao’s safety, Hajime came to the rescue of both of them.
 “Those pants look even stupider than the other ones.”

-Misao was asking something in her high-pitched meow and bumping her head against Sano’s ear, but Sano ignored her in favor of an irate retort to her human: “At least they’ve got some individuality, so I don’t look like some faceless office drone.”
+Misao also said something, in her high-pitched meow, and bumped her head against Sano’s ear, but Sano ignored her in favor of an irate retort to her human: “At least they’ve got some individuality, so I don’t look like some faceless office drone.”